-Whakatupu | Developing
+Developing

-A business at the Whakatupu stage may be aware of the need to improve their practices and performance to support better health and safety outcomes for workers.
+A business at the Developing stage may be aware of the need to improve their practices and performance to support better health and safety outcomes for workers.
 Risk management requirements may not yet be fully identified or addressed.
 Workers may be involved in some health and safety activities.
 Personal protective equipment (PPE) and administrative controls may be selected as the main form of control for risks.
+For example, the risk of workers being struck by reversing fork trucks has been identified in a business where there is a need for pedestrians to regularly cross over the work area.
+However, the business has adopted the practice of requiring all workers wearing Hi-Vis vests while in the warehouse, rather than a higher level of control such as separating pedestrian and fork truck operating areas.
 Health and safety processes may be largely informal and there may be lower levels of strategic planning to better manage health and safety risks.
-A Whakatupu business may tend to respond reactively to address issues as they occur.
-As 'Whakatupu' encompasses such a wide range of health and safety performance from very poor performance, to performing well in some areas and understanding the need to improve in others, this document will not attempt to describe what 'Whakatupu' looks like for every Indicator.
+A developing business may tend to respond reactively to address issues as they occur, such as seeking guidance only after a complaint or incident has occurred.
+As 'Developing' encompasses such a wide range of health and safety performance from very poor performance, to performing well in some areas and understanding the need to improve in others, this document will not attempt to describe what 'Developing' looks like for every Indicator.

-Whakaoreore | Performing
+Performing

-A business at the Whakaoreore stage has proactive and visible leadership and governance.
+A business at the Performing stage has proactive and visible leadership and governance.
 It actively reviews and monitors performance to support continual improvement.
-It actively seeks information on its health and safety risks and implements and monitors actions to sustainably manage identified health and safety risks.
-Workers are involved in all activities and empowered to take action.
+It actively seeks information on its health and safety risks and implements and monitors actions to sustainably manage identified health and safety risks, such as subscribing to association newsletters, monitoring incidents and follow-up action, and providing refresher training for staff by external trainers.
+Workers are involved in all activities and empowered to take action - for example, having worker representatives actively involved in monthly business meetings or proactively engaging staff when considering purchasing new machinery.
+A performing business integrates health and safety into decision making.
+For example, a business that is commissioning a new site consults with building designers to ensure vehicular traffic and foot traffic are segregated and turnabout bays are provided to reduce the need for reversing vehicles (safety by design).
 There is a shared understanding from workers at all levels of the commitment to support good health and safety outcomes.

-Whakataki | Leading
+Leading

-A business at the Whakataki stage will go beyond the Whakaoreore level.
-In addition the business may actively seek opportunities to support the development of innovations that improve health and safety and address current and emerging health and safety risks for all in the sector.
+A business at the Leading stage will go beyond 'the performing' level.
+In addition, the business may actively seek opportunities to support the development of innovations that improve health and safety and address current and emerging health and safety risks for all in the sector.
 The business may take a leadership role in industry to influence and assist others nationally or internationally to lift performance.
+This could be demonstrated by a business sharing with other companies or through associations, their experience and the results of commissioning a new building where pedestrian and vehicles are segregated, and turnabout bays were built to reduce the need for reversing.
 Health and safety is integral in core business activities and a sense of corporate social responsibility can be demonstrated.
 The investment from the business is above (or beyond) job and legislative health and safety requirements.
-There is a strong sense of ownership from workers at all levels and the business actively supports workers to lead initiatives.
+There is a strong sense of ownership and leadership from workers at all levels and the business actively supports workers to lead initiatives.